Particular/install-sql-server-action/README.md

 ## Using `sqlcmd`

+The action also makes it possible to run `sqlcmd`.
+How it does this is different based on platform:

+- Windows: `sqlcmd` is installed along with SQL Express.
 The action creates the necessary environment variables so that `sqlcmd` can be used without any additional login parameters.
+- Linux: A bash script named `sqlcmd` is created and added to the PATH.
+All commands to it are forwarded to the Docker container via `docker exec`.
+The Docker container is initialized with environment variables so that login parameters are not necessary.

 For example: